LIIHWF/autopilot-compositional-testing/README.md

 #### Launch

 1. (Only necessary if the Docker container has been exited.)
-Navigate to the two Apollo codebases, run respectively `bash docker/scripts/dev_into.sh v1` and `bash docker/scripts/dev_into.sh v2` in two terminals to enter the corresponding Docker containers for the autopilots.
+Navigate to the two Apollo codebases, run respectively `bash docker/scripts/dev_into.sh v1` and `bash docker/scripts/dev_into.sh v2` to enter the corresponding Docker containers for the autopilots.
 2. Run `bash /apollo/bridge/scripts/client.sh` in each container to enable the connection to the Bridge.

 ### Autoware.Universe v1.0